 From submission to participation, for presenters and attendees, each conference is a personal journey.
 With the addition of online components, we are now learning anew what was once so familiar.
 With this step-by-step guide, we hope to walk you through the new phases pre/during/post-conference to ensure you have a productive experience.
-This journey will become our new infrastructure norm for a blended future -- so with your participation this year you are on the leading edge of these changes.

 You started to build your CGScholar profile during the proposal submission process.
 Your CGScholar profile will be linked to your Presentation Page, from the Schedule, and searchable in Community.
 Now take the time to fill out in further detail to tell other delegates and Community members who you are.

 Tips on how to complete your CGScholar Profile in full.